ShaneByrne0963/dish-of-the-day/README.md

 - The header is a banner situated on top of the webpages consisting of the site name, a slogan that states the purpose of the site and a banner image.
-- The name and slogan state that the website's main purpose is in relation to cooking.
+- This is the first piece of information presented to the user upon entering the site.
+The header introduces the user with a bright colorful image relating to the website's theme of food.

 ### The Navigation

 ![The header of each page](assets/images/readme/features/navigation.jpg)

-- Situated at the bottom of the header, the navigation consists of three links to separate internal webpages: Home, Menu and Inspire Us
+- Situated at the bottom of the header, the navigation consists of three links to separate internal webpages: Home, Menu and Inspire Us.
-- The Home link takes the user to the main page, so it is positioned to the left of the navigation bar
+- The Home link takes the user to the main page, so it is positioned to the left of the navigation bar.
-- The Menu link takes the user to the menu of the day page, so it is situated to the right of the Home link
+- The Menu link takes the user to the menu of the day page, so it is situated to the right of the Home link.
-- The Inspire Us link takes the user to the recipe request form, which is the least important of the three pages, so it is positioned to the right of the navigation bar
+- The Inspire Us link takes the user to the recipe request form, which is the least important of the three pages, so it is positioned to the right of the navigation bar.
-- The links are spaced out adequately within the navigation bar to reduce misclicking
+- The links are spaced out adequately within the navigation bar to reduce misclicking.

 ### The Footer

 ![The header of each page](assets/images/readme/features/footer.jpg)

 - The footer is the banner that is situated at the bottom of each webpage.
-It is made up the social media links and a copyright disclaimer
+It is made up of the social media links and a copyright disclaimer.
-- The social media links are opened in a new tab, so it is best to keep these at the bottom of the page where the user will have experienced all of the page's content
+- The social media links are opened in a new tab, so it is best to keep these at the bottom of the page where the user will have experienced all of the page's content.

 On top of this, each page has a unique section situated in between the header and footer, which contains the main content for the website, consisting of the following:

 ### The Home Page

 - This is the page the user is first presented with upon entering the website.
 It contains a short description of what the website does and what it's purpose is, accompanied by images of some of the finished recipes the website has to offer.
-- The description is broken up into smaller blocks of text of only 1-2 sentences to make the text easier to read
+- The description is broken up into smaller blocks of text of only 1-2 sentences to make the text easier to read.
+- At the bottom of the page, the user is presented with a button to be taken to the menu page.

 ### The Menu Page

+- The menu page is the main focus of the site.
+The user is presented with 4 separate images representing the meal courses: breakfast, lunch, dinner and dessert.
+- Each image has a heading above it, which expands when clicked on to reveal 3 listed anchors, taking the user to a unique page for each one.
+- These anchors will remain the same every time the page is loaded, and will only refresh at the beginning of the next day.
+- The drop-down menus provide a more responsive experience to the user, while also reducing the amount of text displayed on the screen.

 ### The Recipe Pages

 - There are 12 separate recipe pages.
 Each page consists of an introduction, an image of the finished product, an unordered ingredients list and an ordered method list.
 - Some pages also have a recipe credits line if the recipe was requested by a user through the recipe request form.
-- In terms of HTML structure, all of these pages are exact copies of each other, with the exception of the steak sandwich page,
+- In terms of HTML structure, all of these pages are exact copies of each other.
+- The steak sandwich is the one exception to the previous point.
+The ingredients list is spread horizontally as well as vertically, due to the large size of the ingredients list

 ### The Inspire Us Page

+- This page allows the user to request a recipe to be made for the website.
+The user will specify the name of the dish they want and what course it is typically served as.
+- The user is also given an option to give any feedback in relation to the site.
+- The user will be asked to fill out their full name and email address.

 ### The Thank You Page

 - This is the page the user is taken to after submitting the form.
-It contains
+It contains a short thank you paragraph and a short thank you video.
+- The paragraph assures the user that they will be contacted soon with the recipe they are looking for, and encourages them to continue using the menu until then.
+- The thank you video requires to be clicked on to play, encouraging more interaction from the user.

 ## Testing